filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 qmk compile ~/qmk_firmware/users/newbie/newbie.json
 ```
-If everything goes well, it will build a firmware with default settings using your custom key layout.
-You may also run `qmk flash` instead on the .json file for QMK to follow with flashing the keyboard after a successful build.
+If everything goes smoothly, it will build a firmware with default settings using your custom key layout.
+You can also run `qmk flash` instead on the .json file to compile and follow with flashing the output.

 # Customising the firmware